btf-org/flank/README.md

 ## ⚡️ Quickstart ⚡️

-In the quickstart, you will turn one of your scripts into a web UI that can be run from your browser or phone.
+In the quickstart, you will turn one of your scripts into a web UI.
+Then you can run it from your browser or your phone.

 <details>
   <summary>Python</summary>